flerokoo/telegram-finance-bot/README.md

 * `SPREADSHEET_KEY` — long set of symbols in URL of your spreadsheet
 * `CREDENTIALS_PATH` — path to credentials relative to workdir (instructions how to get it [here](https://www.npmjs.com/package/google-spreadsheet))
 * `TARGET_SHEET_TITLE` — name of the sheet, where your current expenses go
-* `CATEGORIES_SHEET_TITLE` — name of the sheet, in first column of which categories are stored
+* `SETTINGS_SHEET_TITLE` — name of the sheet, in first column of which categories are stored

 Example of a Dockerfile:
 ```docker